manuhabitela/nautsbuilder/README.md

 # Credits

 I want to sincerely thank my awesomenauts partners, Antoine, J and Fifou, who didn't help me at all to make this thing.
+Big thanks to Carty1234, boxtoy, nokos, Devenger, Riyita and MikalMirkas, who, certainly among others, filled the spreadsheet will the data really fast.